 Reports of bullying and/or cyberbullying shall be made as soon as possible after the alleged act or knowledge of the alleged act.
 Reports should generally be made to the Principal or to a student's teacher.
-Failure to immediately report may impair Great Hearts Northern Oaks' ability to investigate and address the prohibited conduct.
+Failure to immediately report may impair Great Hearts Western Hills's ability to investigate and address the prohibited conduct.

-Any Great Hearts Northern Oaks employee who suspects or receives notice that a student or group of students has or may have experienced bullying and/or cyberbullying shall immediately notify the Principal or designee.
+Any Great Hearts Western Hills employee who suspects or receives notice that a student or group of students has or may have experienced bullying and/or cyberbullying shall immediately notify the Principal or designee.